 See the Völkl Blaze 106 See the Women's Völkl Blaze 106

 What we like: Good price for deep powder performance.

 What we don’t: Too flexy for aggressive skiers.

-For a super wide powder ski at a darn good price, check out the Atomic Backland FR 117.
-With plenty of generous rocker at the tip, this ski is thoroughly capable for those days with snow dumps measured in feet, but surprisingly buttoned down with camber underfoot and a light rocker in the tail.
-It’s a far cry from the all-rounders at the top of our list, but the Backland FR 117 is just too much fun not to make an appearance here.
+For a super wide powder ski at a darn good price, check out the Atomic Backland 117.
+With plenty of rocker at the tip, this ski is thoroughly capable for those days with snow dumps measured in feet but surprisingly buttoned-down with camber underfoot and light rocker in the tail.
+It’s a far cry from the all-rounders at the top of our list, but the Backland 117 is just too much fun not to make an appearance here.

-The Atomic Backland is very impressive for the price, but those hitting big-time lines may want a little more ski.
-It’s fairly soft for this segment and won’t react as well to inputs from hard skiers.
-On the other hand, it’s friendly and playful for floating a wide and deep bowl.
-This middle ground certainly has an appeal for freeride powder touring, but the DPS Lotus 124 below is worth the splurge for Alaska-level terrain.
+The Atomic Backland is well built and holds its own at speed, but those hitting big-time lines may want a little more ski.
+If that’s your objective, we recommend taking a look at Atomic’s own Bent Chetler line (including our top powder ski for this season, the Bent Chetler 120).
+By comparison, the Backland is fairly soft and won’t react as well to inputs from hard-charging riders.
+On the other hand, it’s friendly and playful for floating a wide and open bowl.
+This middle ground certainly has an appeal for freeride powder touring (and deep days at the resort), though the DPS Carbon Lotus 124 below is worth the splurge for Alaska-level terrain.

 What we like: Powder dreaming.

 What we don’t: Way too wide for most skiers and conditions.